 How long can my family volunteer abroad for and when should we go?

-The flexibility of our volunteer abroad programs means you can choose to volunteer for anywhere between 1 week and 24 weeks.
-This allows you to fit a family volunteer vacation into your children’s school breaks or your working year.
+Our volunteer programs are available year-round so you have the flexibility to travel at any time of year that best suits your family’s schedule.
+You can volunteer for anywhere between 1 week and 24 weeks.
+This allows you to easily fit a family volunteer vacation into your children’s school breaks or your working year.

 Which projects are most suitable for family volunteer trips?

 During your volunteer program, children and teenagers under the age of 16 will need to be supervised by a parent or guardian at all times.
-This means it’s best to choose a project the whole family wants to volunteer on.
+This means it’s best to choose a project that the whole family can participate on.

-For families with young children, our Childcare projects are generally the most suitable volunteer projects, as these allow children to become involved and interact with the other children.
+For families with young children, our Childcare volunteers projects are generally the most suitable, as these allow children to become involved and interact with the other children.